MrGWa/Uber_Clone/README.md

 ## 👤 Built by

-**Development Team** – Payment Processing & Fare Calculation Module Based on collaborative Clean Architecture with all team members
+**Tamari Tateshvili** – Payment Processing & Fare Calculation Module Based on collaborative Clean Architecture with all team members

 ---